news

 core and shell construction

-Building core and shell is an excellent option for commercial properties of all types and sizes.
-At JRM Construction Management, we’re dedicated to providing solid construction and excellence in on-site management.
-Our design team works with you to meet your core and shell construction needs on time and within budget.
+Core and shell construction is an excellent option for commercial properties of all types and sizes.
+It enables you to provide a fully customizable space for commercial tenants while saving time and money on interior design and build processes.
+JRM Construction Management is dedicated to providing solid construction and excellence in on-site management.
+Our team works with you to meet your core and shell construction needs on time and within budget.